-Two comments were received on "Open City Hall" prior to the drafting of the Consolidated Plan by staff.
+Two comments were received on "Open City Hall" prior to the drafting of the Consolidated Plan by staff, (attached).
 The comments supported mixed-income housing, City-wide economic development, and improving the quality of life in Vallejo.
+No comments were received on the draft Consolidated Plan.